ppfeufer/aa-timezones/CONTRIBUTING.md

 ## Branching and Contributing via Pull Requests<a name="branching-and-contributing-via-pull-requests"></a>

-To contribute code via pull request, make sure that you fork the repository and branch your changes from the `master` branch.
+To contribute code via pull request, make sure you fork the repository and branch your changes from the `master` branch.

 We strongly recommend creating a new branch for every new feature or change you plan to be submitting as merge request.
 Please make sure to keep the `master` branch of